 I lived in a house for 6 months, and moved out march 31, 2018.
 A few weeks ago the land lord sent me a text saying I owe her a specific amount listing bills without reliable source information to verify them.
 Also the entire time living in the house I was never given access or information to bill...
 Read more »

 We are just starting the divorce process, I was served yesterday.
 My ex already has a gf, and tomorrow he plans on leaving out son with her.
 My son doesn't feel comfortable with her and I don't feel comfortable that he is with a stranger that I don't know.
-I told him I was able to watch him and to...
+I told him I was able to...
 Read more »

 Without court orders, anything theoretically is possible.
 I think your best bet is to seek court orders stating something like "If dad is unable to take care of the child, mom (i.e. you) will take the child."
-That way, you have a definite entitlement/right you can enforce and it's not just up to...Read more »
+That way, you have a definite entitlement/right you can enforce and it's...Read more »

 My now x left me and left the dogs because she has no place for them.
 I originally said fine they can finish out the lease because I thought this was temporary she keeps saying they will stay here because she is on the lease things have gotten ugly between us I don’t want here dogs here I want to...
 Read more »